Tsunami014/4SeasonsAway/README.md

 ![Banner](./Banner.png)
 A platformer for the NES about finding a friend.

+This project is written in assembly for the NES.
+Yes, THE 40 year old NES.
+The console the original Mario bros was made on.
+The NES stopped being supported in 1995.
+Yes, I did have to write it in assembly.
+The assembly code specific to the NES' specific microcontroller that is probably not being made anymore.

+This project was going to be a side-scrolling platformer.
+Turns out this stuff is hard.
+So it devolved to not having enemies, not having the player, and now not being able to go left.
+So now, it's just the platforms.
+Close enough, right?
+But I reckon getting anything to work on this thing is a grand feat in itself.

+This project was somewhat made with AI.
+I wrote all of the code myself (that's why it works and looks readable), but I used AI for debugging.
+But an annoyingly large amount of the time (I'd put it at 95%), debugging myself was either faster or the only way to do it as AI just could not figure out the problem, however simple.
+And you've never seen debugging be hard until you've debugged assembly.
+AI can be helpful *occasionally*, but it can also be a big waste of time stating things that are not the problem or are not the solution (and I only know that because I wrote my own code).
+So I probably wasted more time using it than I would've than if I just did it all myself.
+Such is life.

+# Please note
 Because the game is incomplete, please note:
 1. The friend does not exist yet.
 (But the house does!)
 2. You cannot go left.
 Implementing the 2 functions required would take me too much time.
 But the code is built around the idea that one day if I implement it I can easily go left without modifying too much other stuff.